 Tommy Thompson was a professional baseball player for 22 seasons, 1928 through 1953, a four-decade time period.
 His first appearance was made with the Bloomington Bloomers of the class D Three-I League at the age of 18.
 This would be the first of 21 seasons for Thompson in the minor leagues.
-Tommy's best account of his minor league play would show in 1945, when playing as an outfielder with the San Diego Padres of the Pacific Coast League, the then-34-year-old would appear in 126 games and hit at a .346 average.
+Tommy's best account of his minor league play was in 1945, when playing as an outfielder with the San Diego Padres of the Pacific Coast League, the then 34-year-old appeared in 126 games and hit at a .346 average.
 Thompson's minor league career hitting stats show a solid .290 batting average and 83 home runs in 2,055 games.

 After Thompson's full-time playing career ended he became a minor league manager and part-time player for seven seasons (1946-1952).